Generalized system identification with stable spline kernels: Numerical studies

-\item \textit{SS+CV}.
-The same as above except that the hyperparameters are estimated using the same cross validation strategy adopted in the previous subsection.
-In particular, data are split into a training and validation set of equal size.
-The ``optimal" values of $\gamma$ and $\alpha$ are searched over a two dimensional grid.
-In particular, $\alpha$ and $\gamma$ can assume values on the sets $\texttt{A}$ and $\texttt{B}$ defined, respectively, by the MATLAB commands \texttt{A=[0.01 0.05:0.05:0.95 0.99]} and \texttt{B=logspace(log10(g/100),log10(g*100),50)}, where \texttt{g} is the value of $\gamma$ adopted by \textit{SS+ML}.
-The final estimate of the impulse response is computed using the hyperparameter estimates and the union of the training and validation data sets.
+{\it SS+CV} is nearly identical to \textit{SS+ML}, but with hyperparameters estimated by cross-validation.
+Data are split into a training and validation set of equal size and the best values of $\gamma$ and $\alpha$ are found over a two dimensional grid.
+Specifically, the $\alpha$-$\gamma$ grid is $\texttt{A}\times\texttt{B}$ , where $A$ and $B$ are given by the MATLAB commands: